JavaScript / TypeScript SDK

 Additionally, the data points you add to the visitor profile will be available when analyzing your experiments, allowing you to filter and break down your results by factors like device and browser.
 Kameleoon Hybrid mode automatically collects a variety of data points on the client-side, making it easy to break down your results based on these pre-collected data points.
 See the complete list here.

-If you need to track additional data points beyond what's automatically collected, you can use Kameleoon's Custom Data feature.
+If you need to track additional data points beyond what's collected automatically, you can use Kameleoon's Custom Data feature.
 Custom Data allows you to capture and analyze specific information relevant to your experiments.
-To ensure your results are accurate, it's recommended to filter out bots by using the userAgent
+To ensure your results are accurate, filter out bots using the userAgent

 data type.
 You can learn more about this here.
 Don't forget to call the flush()